nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/getstar.md

 short "window" it gave unreliable predictions).
 Calculations could be done on real Core i7 notebook, but were unacceptably sluggish on the provided 1-CPU virtual machine.
 We stopped experiments due restrictions of time and budged.
-Though, potentially we would squeeze more interesting results with a proper setup, I think (it would be interesting to execute math-expensive calculation on the simple cluster of 3-5 dedicated R nodes, or try to develop our own SSA implementation on compiled language).
+Still, I think potentially we would squeeze more interesting results with a proper setup (it would be interesting to execute math-expensive calculation on the simple cluster of 3-5 dedicated R nodes, or try to develop our own SSA implementation on compiled language).
 Nevertheless, I think, we gave a good tool to the customer's engineers.
 They can experiment, explore and extend it as they need.

-We used systemd to setup periodical execution of our alerting service, to start web service on startup and to implement error monitoring.
+We used systemd to set up periodical execution of our alerting service, to start web service on startup and to implement error monitoring.
 Error monitoring tool was a simple script, which is periodically executed by systemd.
 It simply executes journalctl to find service's errors in the system journal for the last